pgbouncer/pgbouncer/doc/config.md

 ### auth_dbname

 Database name in the `[database]` section to be used for authentication purposes.
-This option can be either global or overriden in the connection string if this parameter is specified.
+This option can be either global or overridden in the connection string if this parameter is specified.

 ## Log settings